 Danish health data analytics company DataFair is working on improving access to and the use of health data for research in a secure way and in respect of privacy.
 Partly with their own data platform and partly with collaboration projects.

 To present two new collaboration projects I helped DataFair by creating visual identities, webdesign, and implementing presentation websites for the two projects.
 Later I redesigned and implemented the main website as well.

 Rather than presenting the projects with a pitch deck, presentation slides or stuck in a PDF, we wanted the project and the many services and opportunities included to come alive with a proper website, presenting the services in detail while maintaining the overview and easy navigation to the parts the particular user is looking for.

-To reduce the design efforts, and make sure to meet all needed deliveries within a limited budget, and also to increase the ease of use for the multiple parties involved, I created a simple design guide based on a Google Font typography, that could work for both projects, and then let the identities part ways with individual color schemes, logos, and a few other distinct graphical markers.
+To increase the ease of use for the multiple parties involved, I created a simple design guide based on a Google Font typography, that could work for both projects, and then let the identities part ways with individual color schemes, logos, and a few other distinct graphical markers.

 This also eased the implementation work of implementing the designs in Webflow, while achieving the explicit goal of having two unique identities and experiences.

 A key part of the visual identity for both projects was also to enable the creation of a range of information graphics, illustrating and explaining the projects.